How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

 I suffered mild electric shock following faulty electrics in the caravan while on holiday – Do I have a claim for compensation?

 You will more than likely have a case – provided the electric shock was not your fault.
-If you willingly tampered with an electrical appliance without first consulting the owner of the holiday park or caravan, this will impact negatively on your claim.
+If you willingly tampered with an electrical appliance without first consulting the owner of the holiday park or caravan, this will impact your claim.

 If you can prove that a faulty appliance caused the shock, then call our team for advice as to how to proceed.
 Any electrical shock, no matter how mild, will be taken seriously – but also ensure that you notify the owner of the caravan.
 They may have a policy for compensation in such situations, and you may reach an agreeable package with them.
-Just bear in mind that if this is the case, you will not able to seek further compensation through the legal system.
+Just bear in mind that if this is the case, you will not be able to seek further compensation through the legal system.

 Caravan accident claims, in particular, revolve around an agreement that you will treat the caravan like your home.
 This means that you can expect all health and safety regulations to be met, but that you will also take the same due care and attention that you would if you were not on holiday.
-The burden of proof that a slip, trip or fall that led to injury, for example, is the responsibility of the site owner will fall on your shoulders, and likewise you will be unlikely to be successful in your claim if you attempt to move furniture or tamper with gas or electrical equipment without first seeking permission.
+The burden of proof that a slip, trip or fall that led to injury, for example, is the responsibility of the site owner will fall on your shoulders, and likewise, you will be unlikely to be successful in your claim if you attempt to move furniture or tamper with gas or electrical equipment without first seeking permission.

 Accidents and injuries at holiday camps and caravan parks are thankfully rare, which is why they remain such popular destinations for holidaymakers throughout the UK.
 Here is a selection of the most popular destinations in the country.